Code4U91/To-do-List-App/README.md

 # To-do-List-App
- A beginner android developer's first project app
+ A beginner android developer's first project app.
+This app allows user to create, update, delete, save the notes.
+It also provides feature like setting up alarm, searching for a note.

+# Technologies and tools used :
+ Kotlin, Room Database, Navigation, XML for UI, viewmodel, recycler view, Notification, Fragments

 # App Sample Images :